heinerb1/heinerb1.github.io/_pages/log.md

                 reducing QoR problems without impacting the execution time.
 * **Friday**: Added in documentation to the channel width code and I am only one minor QoR error away from finishing the code unification.
 Also performed a rebase and pushed my code to update my pull request.

+### Week 16: August 9, 2021

+* **Monday**: Fixed my pull request and opened an issue on VTR about the Python Lint test now failing for new runs.
+Also cleaned up my code and analyzed what might be causing the last QoR error.
+I think that it is due to the new algorithm that I am using giving a slightly better fc approximation that the old algorithm.
+* **Tuesday**: